Periodic efficient total girth colorings in cubic maps of girth 4 correspond to 3-permutation face colorings: Sprays: Color propagation rule

-In display (\ref{algo}) below as well as in the remaining displays of this work, except display (\ref{march}), the vertices and edges are given via large and small (color) numbers, respectively, with the small numbers accompanying horizontal and vertical segments indicating the edges.
-In display (\ref{march}), 4-cycles presented as semicircles (in place of rhombs) appear horizontally compressed, with some opposite vertices in small type.

-\begin{theorem} \cite[Theorem 28]{+1} Let $X$, $\Gamma,$ $v,e,f$ and $g$ be as in Definition~\ref{sabado} and let $v$ belong to a 4-belt $H_0$ of $X$.
-Initializing by coloring $\{v,e,f,g\}$ in one-to-one correspondence with $[4]$ and continuing by coloring the remaining vertices of $H_0$, e.g. as in either case of display (\ref{algo}),
+\begin{theorem} Let $G$, $M(G)$, $X$, $v$, $e$, $f$ and $g$ be as in Definition~\ref{sabado}.
+Initializing the spray tool by coloring $\{v,e,f,g\}$ in one-to-one correspondence with $[3]_0$ and continuing via items 1-2 over the rest of $M(G)$, an ETGC may be obtained.
+In such a case, if (\ref{reverse}) occurs always with $x=d$, propagation of the spray tool takes to an ETGC in $M(G)$ that is periodic, as in Definition~\ref{periodic}. \end{theorem}

-and the surrounding vertices via items 1 and 2 and neighboring belts via item 3, forced continuation via the spray operation allows to obtain an ETGC in $\Gamma$ by its completion in $X$.
-Moreover, as in display~\ref{algo}, there are two ETCs on $\Gamma$ over a common VC of $V(\Gamma)$ with no common color of such ETCs on each fixed edge of $\Gamma$.
-The two resulting ETCs guarantee the existence of an EGC on the prism $\Gamma\square P_2$. \end{theorem}